yya518/yya518.github.io/finbert.md

 **FinBERT has a family of models for financial NLP tasks**.
 Code samples can be found at [FinBERT Github](https://github.com/yya518/FinBERT).

 - Sentiment Analysis
-- ESG Categorization (4-class Environmental Social Governance (ESG), and 9-class Environmental Social Governance (ESG) )
+- ESG Categorization (4-class ESG, and 9-class ESG)
 - Forward-looking Statement Classification